RobertGowera/soc-investigations-portfolio/environment/environment-design.md

-# Synthetic SOC Telemetry Environment — Design Document
+# Synthetic SOC Telemetry Environment - Design Document

 **Purpose:** Define a fictitious enterprise environment as the basis for generating synthetic security telemetry (CSV, destined for Azure Data Explorer) used for detection engineering practice, SOC analyst training, and correlation/hunting exercises.
-No real data, no real IOCs, no operational attack tooling — this is a data-modeling exercise.
+No real data, no real IOCs, no operational attack tooling - this is a data-modeling exercise.

-Fictitious company: **"Contoso Meridian"** — a mid-size financial services firm (~2,500 employees), HQ + 2 branch offices + hybrid cloud (Azure AD / Entra ID + AWS).
+Fictitious company: **"Contoso Meridian"**  A mid-size financial services firm (~2,500 employees), HQ + 2 branch offices + hybrid cloud (Azure AD / Entra ID + AWS).

 ---